ludwig/docker-aptly/README.md

 **aptly** is a swiss army knife for Debian repository management: it allows you to mirror remote repositories, manage local package repositories, take snapshots, pull new versions of packages along with dependencies, publish as Debian repository.
 More info are on [aptly.info](http://aptly.info) and on [github](https://github.com/aptly-dev/aptly).

 **nginx** is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP proxy server, originally written by Igor Sysoev.
 More info is on [nginx.org](http://nginx.org/en/).
-It project use `supervisor` to run `nginx`. `supervisor` in docker allow to manage multiple processes in a container.
+It project use `supervisor` to run `nginx`.

+> `supervisor` in docker allow to manage multiple processes in the container.

 ## Quickstart

-1. Create docker `aptly-data` volume **if it doesn't exist**, otherwise skip this step and it will make directory:
+1. Create docker `aptly-data` volume **if it doesn't exist**, otherwise use directory:

     ```bash
     docker volume create --name aptly-data